It’s set to be one of the tightest Championship seasons for a while.

 The Owls’ forward line is to die for – whereas Fulham can’t seem to find one of Championship quality, they have them by the handful.

-Jordan Rhodes, Sam Winnall, Fernando Forestieri, Steven Fletcher and Gary Hooper and Lucas João would all probably be first choice at most other Championship clubs, yet they are all at Sheffield Wednesday, while Atdhe Nuhiu is also a decent option.
+Jordan Rhodes, Sam Winnall, Fernando Forestieri, Lucas João would all probably be first choice at most other Championship clubs, yet they are all at Sheffield Wednesday, while Atdhe Nuhiu is also a decent option.

 You would imagine that this is the big season for Carlos Carvalhal at Hillsborough, either he takes them up or he leaves.